chasemira/SFU-HUB/README.md

  - Steps: GET the /calendar/events endpoint
  - Expected behavior: An array of event objects following the OpenAPI schema are returned
  - Result: The list of events is returned

+### Resources API Tests

+1. Get Resources - **Pass**
+ - Steps: GET /resources endpoint
+ - Expected behavior: n array of resource objects following the OpenAPI schema is returned
+ - Result: The list of resources is returned